Wednesday, November 6, 2024

 Reviews:

 Last week I shared two books in my Friday Fun post.
-Here are the links to my reviews.
-I still need to finish Love, Unscripted by Denise Hunter.
+Here is the link to one of them (as I already shared the link to the other review last week).

 I received an e-copy of this book as a member of the launch team and was not required to write a favorable review.
 These are my own honest thoughts.